maiska/qubes-doc.rtd/user/advanced-topics/resize-disk-image.rst

 In case of standalone qubes and templates, just change the Disk Storage settings above.
+If the standalone fails to start, temporarily increase the ``qrexec_timeout``, `as described here <https://github.com/QubesOS/qubes-issues/issues/9251#issuecomment-2121596415>`__.

 In case of template-based qubes, the private storage (the /home directory and user files) can be changed in the qube’s own settings, but the system root image is :doc:`inherited from the template </introduction/getting-started>`, and so it must be changed in the template settings.
 If you are increasing the disk image size for Linux-based qubes installed from Qubes OS repositories in Qubes 4.0 or later, changing the settings above is all you need to do - in other